ddelong/ddelong.github.io/about/compliance.md

 ---
 ## Compliance

 This website was once extremely compliant and no longer is due to repeated WordPress and template updates.
-Some day I&#8217;ll get around to fixing it again.
+Some day I'll get around to fixing it again.